reacan/digisnacks/content/post/virtualizing-computer-images/index.en.md

 The first step is pretty straightforward.
 Mounting could require some additional tinkering if the Windows Fast Boot functionality is enabled, in such case the partition will be mounted as read-only because "*the filesystem wasn't safely closed on Windows*".

-### Mounting the partition
+### Mounting the partition read/write

-If Windows Fast Boot functionality is enabled the computer never really shuts down, it sort of hibernates in a very low power state, therfore you get the error about the filesystem not being safely closed, to get around this and mount the partition read-write the following steps can be taken:
+If Windows Fast Boot functionality is enabled the computer never really shuts down, it sort of hibernates in a very low power state, therfore you get the error about the filesystem not being safely closed, to get around this and mount the partition read/write the following steps can be taken:

 1. Run **ntfsfix** on the partition